MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/pipeline-msbuild-update.md

 ## Determine if your pipeline needs to be updated

-Build and development virtual machines deployed with version 10.0.13 upto 10.0.20 include **Visual Studio 2017** and those deployed with 10.0.21 and later include **Visual Studio 2019**.
-Support for [Visual Studio 2015 was deprecated](../get-started/removed-deprecated-features-platform-updates.md#platform-updates-for-version-10011-of-finance-and-operations-apps) in the April 2021 release.
-Support for [Visual Studio 2017 was deprecated](https://docs.microsoft.com/en-us/lifecycle/products/visual-studio-2017) in April 2022.
+Build and development virtual machines deployed with version 10.0.13 through version 10.0.20 include **Visual Studio 2017**.
+Those deployed with version 10.0.21 and later include **Visual Studio 2019**.
+Support for [Visual Studio 2015 was deprecated](../get-started/removed-deprecated-features-platform-updates.md#platform-updates-for-version-10011-of-finance-and-operations-apps) in April 2021 and support for [Visual Studio 2017 was deprecated](/lifecycle/products/visual-studio-2017) in April 2022.
 If your build virtual machine does not include **Visual Studio 2019** you must plan to deploy a new build virtual machine with version 10.0.21 or later, or consider using the new [hosted build pipeline](hosted-build-automation.md).

 If your build virtual machine has Visual Studio 2019 installed, you can use the newer versions of **MSBuild** and **VS Test**.
 If your pipeline was created by a virtual machine deployment prior to version 10.0.21, you will have to manually update the pipeline.